Cosmological parameters from the joint analysis of Density Split and Second Order Statistics: an Emulator based on the

 \section{Reference data}

 For this work, we focus on developing the model and do not present any cosmological results from real data.
 However, in the future, we aim to apply this method to a LOWZxUNIONS setup.
 LOWZ is the low redshift sample of BOSS, which contains in the 12th data release spectroscopic redshift of 309527 galaxies inside an effective area of $8337\,\mathrm{deg}^2$.
-UNIONS (Ultraviolet Near Infrared Optical Northern Survey) is a weak lensing survey that measures galaxy shapes and photometric redshifts above a declination of $+30^\circ$ and a galactic latitude $|b|>25^\circ$.
-To perform a parameter forecast and evaluate our emulator's accuracy compared to the expected uncertainty of LOWZxUNIONS, we build a LOWZxUNIONS-like covariance matrix using a preliminary UNIONS-like\footnote{\url{https://www.skysurvey.cc/}} $p(z)$ shown in Fig.~\ref{fig:nz} and shape catalogue.
+The Ultraviolet Near Infrared Optical Northern Survey (UNIONS) is a weak lensing survey that measures galaxy shapes and photometric redshifts North of the declination $+30^\circ$ and a galactic latitude $|b|>25^\circ$.
+To perform a parameter forecast and evaluate our emulator's accuracy compared to the expected uncertainty of LOWZxUNIONS, we build a LOWZxUNIONS-like covariance matrix using a preliminary UNIONS-like\footnote{\url{https://www.skysurvey.cc/}} probability density distribution of the redshift $p(z)$ shown in Fig.~\ref{fig:nz} and shape catalogue.
 The used UNIONS-like $p(z)$, estimated from overlapping spectroscopic data, and the shape catalogue are preliminary products and do not have corresponding references.
 Still, we refer to \cite{Guinot2022} for a description of a UNIONS shape catalogue and to \cite{Li2024} for an updated non-tomographic UNIONS $p(z)$.
 For a detailed description of LOWZ data, we refer to \cite{Reid2016}.